rulojuka/sbking/README.md

 ## Java version

-SBKing uses some libraries that does not go very well with recent (16+) Java versions.
-The intended version for development is Java 11.
+SBKing uses Java 17 in development.
+Also, the release version for the client is Java 8.

 ## Compiling